ZyxerZyxani/CardDealingBot/README.md

 # CardDealingBot
 Discord bot that deals cards.
-Written in python
+Written in python.
+More stuff comming soon